-Even though author publication charges are no longer based on print pages $^2$ the emulateapj class file has proven to be extremely popular with AAS Journal authors.
-An analysis of submitted LaTEX manuscripts in 2015 revealed that $\sim 65\%$ either called emulateapj or have a commented emulateapj classfile call indicating it was used at some stage of the manuscript construction.
+Even though author publication charges are no longer based on print pages 2 the emulateapj class file has proven to be extremely popular with AAS Journal authors.
+An analysis of submitted LaTeX manuscripts in 2015 revealed that $\sim 65\%$ either called emulateapj or have a commented emulateapj classfile call indicating it was used at some stage of the manuscript construction.
 Clearly authors want to have access to a tightly typeset version of the article when corresponding with co-authors and for preprint submissions.

-When planning the next AASTEX release the popularity of emulateapj played an important roll in the decision to drop the old base code and adopt and modify emulateapj for AASTEX v6.+ instead.
-The change brings AASTEX inline with what the majority of authors are already using while still delivering new and improved features.
-AASTEX v6.0 through v6.31 were written by Amy Hendrickson.
-The release dates were January 2016 (v6.0), October 2016 (v6.1), January 2018 (v6.2), June 2019 (v6.3), and March 2010 (v6.31) respectively.
+When planning the next AAST_EX release the popularity of emulateapj played an important roll in the decision to drop the old base code and adopt and modify emulateapj for AAST_EX v6.+ instead.
+The change brings AAST_EX inline with what the majority of authors are already using while still delivering new and improved features.
+AAST_EX v6.0 through v6.3 were written by Amy Hendrickson.
+The release dates were January 2016 (v6.0), October 2016 (v6.1), January 2018 (v6.2), and June 2019 (v6.3), respectively.